-The Statement of Financial Position is presented on a liquidity basis.
+The Statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets through profit or loss.
+All balances are expected to be recovered or settled within twelve months, except for investments in financial assets at fair value through profit or loss.